PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 ### On-Campus Only

-If for some reason you only want to enable multiplexing when you are on-campus then follow this procedure.
+Almost all users should follow the directions for On-Campus and Off-Campus above but if for some reason you only want to enable multiplexing when you are on-campus then follow this procedure.

 Step 1: To make this work, on your Linux or macOS **local machine** (laptop/desktop), edit the file `~/.ssh/config` by adding a machine stanza which looks like this (**replace aturing with your NetID**):